Justification of Red List Category

 Whole island censuses on Campbell Island in 1994-1995 and study plot censuses in 1996-1997 indicate that the population is likely to be stable, or possibly increasing (Moore et al. 1997).

-The population is thought to be recovering after human predation, farming and introduced mammals caused reductions in all populations until the 1930s, extirpating the Enderby and Auckland Islands populations by the late 1800s (Heather and Robertson 1997).
-Pigs and cats may have caused extinction on Auckland Island, where no birds have been recorded since 2007 (B.Baker unpubl. data).
-On Campbell and Enderby Dracophyllum scrub is spreading, possibly due to climatic warming, and may reduce breeding habitat, although on Enderby the population would appear to have been stable for the last 20 years.
-A possible decrease in the population during the 1970s - early 1980s coincided with the peak in long-line fishing in the New Zealand region (Moore and Bettany 2005).
-Southern Royal Albatross are caught by longliners and trawlers in Pacific, Indian and Atlantic Oceans, and off the east and west coasts of South America (Taylor 2000, Moore and Bettany 2005, ACAP 2009).
-Although reported bycatch numbers of D. epomophora in New Zealand fisheries have been relatively low, with 14 individuals observed killed in surface longlines and trawls between 1998 and 2004, observer coverage in this period was less than 5% of total fishing effort.
-Similarly, mortalities observed in the Argentine longline fleet along the Patagonian Shelf between 1999 and 2001 comprised on average 1.4% (0-6.1%) of the 901 seabirds caught in total.
+A possible decrease in the population during the 1970s and early 1980s coincided with the peak in long-line fishing in the New Zealand region (Moore and Bettany 2005), suggesting that the species is negatively affected by intensification of fishery activities.
+The species is known to be caught as by-catch in longlines and trawls in the Pacific, Indian and Atlantic Oceans, and off the east and west coasts of South America (Taylor 2000, Moore and Bettany 2005, ACAP 2009).
+Although reported bycatch numbers in the New Zealand fleet have been relatively low, with 14 individuals observed killed in surface longlines and trawls between 1998 and 2004, observer coverage in this period was less than 5% of total fishing effort.
+Similarly, mortalities of this species observed in the Argentine longline fishery along the Patagonian Shelf between 1999 and 2001 comprised on average 1.4% (0-6.1%) of the 901 seabirds caught in total (BirdLife International 2017).
+Invasive non-native species (European Rabbits Oryctolagus cuniculus, Domestic Cows, Pigs and Cats) have had negative impacts on the population in the past.
+Pigs and cats may have caused the local extinction of Southern Royal Albatross on Auckland Island and their continued presence may be responsible for preventing re-establishment (ACAP 2009, Phillips et al. 2016, I. Debski in litt.
+2018).

 Conservation Actions Underway